 Dallas-dweller: I've lived in Dallas since 2000; I have a wonderful bunch of friends here (many of whom I've met through running), but I miss my family and my husband's family, who are far (more than a day's drive) away (and not in the same area, which would be quite convenient).
 But I guess I don't miss them enough to move closer -- we like our life in Dallas, love the weather here for 10-11 months per year, and have no immediate plans to move away.
 I like it when our families come visit us frequently.
 That seems to be the best!
 I would love it if they all moved to Texas.

 Traveler: I love to travel.
-So far I've been to about 40 countries, and I desperately yearn to go to about 150 others.
+So far I've been to over 50 countries, and I desperately yearn to go to about 140 others.
 But our true travel love is Italy.
 Our mutual love of Italy is what brought me and my husband together, and we head over there at least once every 24 months or so to see his family, who live near the town where we got engaged and married in Calabria.
 Someday we would like to retire there.
 There are some killer hills for running in the area, but not many runners that you see.
 I've posted more about my travel on a separate page.